jadgt/MinimalistNotebookDocumentation/README.md

 - Notes and attachments never leave your device.
 - Back up with iTunes/Finder or your device’s own backup system.
 - Deleting the app removes all notes and images.
-- You can import and export notebooks as zip files.

 ---